Sources include –The Big Book of Kiwi Trivia

 - Politicians spent almost an entire day in 1856 arguing whether support staff in Parliament should have red cuffs and collars on their uniforms, or plain black.
 Red cuffs were finally decided on so that support staff would not be 'better dressed than the Members'.

 - In 1950/51 there was a monthly average of 38 people out of work.
-I was told in a university lecture that at one time the Prime Minister would phone those looking for work to see how they were getting on, given there were so few unemployed.
+I was told in a social policy university lecture that at one time the Prime Minister would phone those looking for work to see how they were getting on as the number of unemployed was so low.

 - NZ invented the Old Age pension, it was introduced in 1898.